 1. There are 15 broods of cicadas on record

 There are 3 broods of the 13 year life cycle cicadas, and 12 broods of the 17 year life cycle cicadas.
-They are labelled with roman numerals Ⅰ – ⅩⅤ.
+They are labeled with roman numerals Ⅰ – ⅩⅤ.
 At the time of writing this in 2021, brood X is about to awaken.
 The difference in life cycle length has something to do with the time needed for the cicada to mature in the ground.

 2. Adult cicadas only live 4-6 weeks before they die